Whoop vs Oura in 9 Graphs [Updated Monthly]

 oura vs whoop

-I’ve been wearing both an Oura ring (ring finger on dominant hand) and Whoop strap (non-dominant wrist) for several months now.
+I’ve been wearing both an Oura ring (ring finger on dominant hand) and Whoop strap (non-dominant wrist) for two full years.
 I imported the data to a Jupyter notebook and graphed some comparison metrics, here’s how they look:

 Whoop vs Oura: Heart Rate Variability

-In most cases the Whoop reading is above the Oura for HRV, though only by a few ms. The exception is June 14th when Whoop reported my HRV at 100ms and Oura at 78ms.
+In most cases the Whoop reading is above the Oura for HRV, though only by a few ms. The clearest exception is June 14th 2022 when Whoop reported my HRV at 100ms and Oura at 78ms.
 Whoop measures HRV during slow wave (deep) sleep, which was shorter than average on this night at 1hr 16.
 The only other difference to an average night is that light sleep was up at 64% which is well above my typical range.
+August 2022 involved 12 days with a tooth infection which left my HRV very low and October 2023 was a full month off exercise.

 Whoop vs Oura: Resting Heart Rate